bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

-# Register a Shipping Provider
+# Creating a Shipping Provider App

 Shipping service providers who wish to offer shipping services and rates to BigCommerce merchants and shoppers can implement endpoints through BigCommerce.
-Once they implement and accept their service into BigCommerce's shipping carrier registry, merchants and API users can then connect and enable the service to their store.
-Once enabled on a store, BigCommerce will automatically retrieve the service options and rates using the provider's endpoints and display them to merchants in the store's control panel and to shoppers on the storefront.
+Once they implement and accept their service into BigCommerce's shipping carrier registry, merchants and API users can connect and enable the service on their store.
+BigCommerce will then automatically retrieve the service options and rates using the provider's endpoints, displaying them to merchants in the store's control panel and to shoppers on the storefront.

 The Shipping Provider API provides many benefits: